 Document details page (archive)

-For the document detail page, we typically want the URL to clearly reflect the topic of the article and include keywords.
+For document detail pages, we usually want the URL to clearly reflect the theme of the article and include keywords.
 For example, we can use the model name and the custom link name of the document:

 archive===/{module}/{filename}.html

-If the article title is "AnQiCMS Static Optimization" and the model alias is "article", and the custom link name is "anqicms-rewrite-optimization", then the URL will be/article/anqicms-rewrite-optimization.htmlThis is more than/article/123.htmlmore descriptive.
+If the article title is "AnQiCMS Static Optimization", and the model alias is "article", and the custom link name is "anqicms-rewrite-optimization", then the URL will be/article/anqicms-rewrite-optimization.htmlThis is/article/123.htmlmore descriptive.

 Category list page (category)

-The category page serves as the skeleton for content organization, and its URL should also have a hierarchical and descriptive nature.
+The category page serves as the skeleton for content organization, and its URL also needs to have a sense of hierarchy and descriptiveness.
 We can combine the model name, custom category link name, and optional pagination information:

 category===/{module}-category/{catname}(-{page}).html